ariqbailey/autodoist/README.md

 Simply add `** ` or `!* ` in front of a project, section, or top item, to automatically turn all the items that it includes into respectively headers or checkable tasks.

+# 5. Change overdue recurring task completion behavior.

+You have a task that you need to complete every day.
+You can't do it one day, and complete it the following morning.
+You still want to complete the task again later that day, but when you check off the task, Todoist sets the next occurence as the following day!

+By enabling this mode, overdue daily recurring tasks' next occurence will be set to today instead of tomorrow.
+This only applies to tasks that can be moved back.
+For example if you have a recurring task daily at 7am, and it is 10am, the task will not move back to today.

 # Executing Autodoist

 You can run Autodoist from any system that supports Python.